 13 Reasons Why is one of the most well-known Netflix Originals, but also one of the most controversial.
 The first season gained much critical acclaim for its honest portrayal of the struggles of mental health.
 However, season 2 deviated from the original book by Jay Asher into its own storyline, including some scenes that very much divided audiences.

 The show also made headlines very recently for making the decision to edit out a graphic suicide scene from season 1.
 But what's in store for the latest instalment of this teen drama?

-Netflix has announced that the second series of 13 Reasons Why will be released on Friday 18 May.
-Because it's a Netflix original series, every episode of the new series will appear simultaneously: you won't need to wait a week for each episode.
+The third season of 13 Reasons Why is out now, following its release on 23 August.
+Because it's a Netflix Original series, every episode of the new series is available now: you won't need to wait a week for each episode.

 You can watch online at Netflix.com, or use the apps for iOS, Google and more.
 You'll need to take out a subscription (the cheapest is £5.99/$7.99 per month) but Netflix offers a free trial for one month and you can cancel at any time.

 You can pay extra to enable Netflix streaming on more than one device at a time (you can watch on your laptop, PC, TV, tablet or phone) and to unlock HD and Ultra-HD content.

 Log into your Netflix account and use the search function or look under Netflix Originals for 13 Reasons Why, then tap or click to play.